IIIM-IS/AERA/README.md

 * min_sim_time_horizon is really "time allowance for the simulated predictions".
 * OIDs are not in order of creation.
 (Only order of binding to a view.)
 * Program "guards" which check boolean constraints are different than model "guards" which assign values to variables.
+* A program accumulates matched patterns and will run even if one of the facts is "old".
+You must use boolean guards to control this.
 * `pong.2.simplified.replicode`: Prediction is made after the actual fact is injected.
 (But the prediction doesn't look at it, and the prediction check uses the output of auto focus which correctly doesn't appear until the next frame.)
 * For external cmd, need a program to intercept (fact (goal (fact (cmd ...)))) and eject the cmd.